ryancoffee/computing_notes/development-build.md

 now attempting a reboot to see if this is now available in gnome-disks app for formatting the nvme.
 This didn't work... for nvme memory to be performance, we need to use parted to create the filesystem.
-when editing /etc/fstab make sure the UUID bit is changed to LABEL=nvme
+when editing /etc/fstab make sure the UUID bit is changed to LABEL=nvme CORRECTION... going back to UUID since that travels with the hardware

 ## h5py